oneilsh/llm_tools_explore/README.md

 ## Basic tool using agent

 The `chat_thought_agent.ipynb` notebook contains experiments allowing gpt-3.5/4 to call tools as a set of pre-determined safe python functions.
+It's in early stages, the model isn't always following directions well (still to try moving some of the instructions out of the system command, and using test functions other than `sum` and `product` which may be confusing for it)

-TODO: figure out how to use poetry with jupyter notebooks for dep management.
+also TODO: figure out how to use poetry with jupyter notebooks for dep management.